rnzsgh/nginx-lua-process-container/README.md

 # nginx-lua-process-container
 A sample Docker container with Nginx/OpenResty that executes a command

+This sample was based on the [openresty-docker](https://github.com/torhve/openresty-docker) example.

 Any code, applications, scripts, templates, proofs of concept, documentation and other items are provided for illustration purposes only.